-As Red Nichols Holsters and as Berns-Martin in Australia, I would not supply holsters for any striker pistol that didn't also have external, manual safeties; passive or otherwise.
+As Red Nichols Holsters and as Berns-Martin, both in Australia, I would not supply holsters for any striker pistol that didn't also have external, manual safeties; passive or otherwise.
 It's one of the compelling reasons I'm no longer a maker because the Glock alone is a huge part of the market for holsters.
-And every pistol gun company makes a version of the Glock, so a huge slice of the market was hacked away for me.
+And every pistol gun company makes some version of the Glock striker action so a huge slice of the market was hacked away for me.

 But I stopped offering fitments for these pistols, despite being impressed with the original design when I first saw it in 1985, when I realized that as good as they are in the hand they instead represent a hidden danger when used with 'modern' holsters.
-And I had no answer to the problem and neither did any other maker.
-Because no other maker put any thought into it at all, least of all the king of police holsters, Safariland; and its advisory board that is Bill Rogers.
+And I had no answer to the problem and neither did/does any other maker.
+Ditto the practice of carrying Glocks directly over the belly and above people's private parts.

-To define 'modern' holsters I'm going to use a Bianchi "Pistol Pocket" IWB holster as an example, made to accept the Colt 1911 and this case an Officers ACP.
-The pistol can't rock back and forth inside the holster because it is not a Threepersons style but rather is stitched up behind the trigger guard; as envisioned first by Gaylord and Theodore.
-The trigger is covered so that nothing will enter the guard and fire the pistol if the safeties aren't functioning, also as G&T did and mandated by Jeff Cooper by the time, say, a young Bruce Nelson entered, stage right with his Seventrees knockoffs (which the Pistol Pocket is, too).
+To define 'modern' holsters I'm going to use a Bianchi "Pistol Pocket" IWB holster (above) as an example, made to accept the Colt 1911 and this case an Officers ACP.
+The pistol can't rock back and forth inside the holster because it is stitched up behind the trigger guard.
+The trigger is completely covered so that nothing will enter the guard and fire the pistol if the safeties aren't functioning.

 The problem: when the Glock appeared, it was so much like the 1911 that in profile it is quite like the much older pistol.
 Probably not a coincidence either, that the sewing machine maker who was Gaston Glock had looked to the familiar, proven shape.

-Trouble is: in profile they were similar, but their function is so different that the shape obscured the fact that no exposed hammer meant that a holster's safety strap could no longer act as a natural protection against the hammer either rising, or falling.
-Neither would the rising hammer warn the gunman's thumb as it did when holstering the DA revolver or a DA automatic.
-So one protective feature of 'modern' gunleather -- gone.
+Trouble is, in profile they are similar but their function is so different that the shape obscured the reality that not having an exposed hammer meant that a holster's safety strap could no longer act as a natural protection against the hammer either rising, or falling.
+Nor would the rising hammer warn the gunman's thumb as it did when holstering the DA revolver or a DA automatic.
+So that was a protective feature of 'modern' gunleather -- gone.

 Then the natural tendency to cover the trigger actually ADDED a problem for the Glock that wasn't there for the 1911: if that trigger finger, or clothing, is inside the guard even a little bit, then the side of the trigger finger strikes the leather covering for the trigger even the tip of the finger on the trigger makes a BANG!
 And a bullet down the thigh at best; or into the femoral artery if IWB at worst.
 Perhaps even into the chap standing behind someone wearing a horizontal shoulder holster system.
 THIS IS DIFFERENT FROM THE 1911 which trigger can't be pressed to fire the pistol when (1) the pistol is in condition 3, or (2) the grip safety is still released, or (3) the thumb safety is 'on'/'up'.

-Oh, you say, the Glock DOES have a safety.
-It's a passive safety in the trigger.
+But, you say, the Glock DOES have an external safety.
+It's the passive safety in the trigger.
 Yes, all striker pistols do have a version of this little tab:

 BUT IT'S NOT A SAFETY.
 Instead it's a band-aid against the trigger moving to the rear when the pistol is dropped, to avoid it firing THEN.
-It was my former armorer who had to educate me about this (and he loved his Glock, but then he was an actual gunfighter and knowingly took any and all risks.
+It was my armourer who had to educate me about this (and he loves his Glock, but then he is an actual gunfighter and knowingly takes any and all risks.
 To the chagrin of his dead adversaries).

-And that is exactly what happens when the trigger finger strikes the edge of the holster that's been extended to cover it.
+And that same thing happens when the trigger finger strikes the edge of the holster that's been extended to cover it.
 The cover ADDED a layer of safety to the 1911 but here it has SUBTRACTED a layer of safety from the striker pistol.

-Fast forward to the turn of this century and a whole bunch of people, who spent their time at pistol ranges where the pistols must ALWAYS be empty until on the line and they're told to 'load!', 'forgot' that on the street the laws of physics are applied differently.
+Fast forward to the turn of this century and a whole bunch of people who spent their time at pistol ranges where the pistols must ALWAYS be empty until on the line and they're told to 'load!', 'forgot' that on the street the laws of physics are applied differently.
 That striker pistol that is now nearly fully cocked with a round in the chamber, and worn over the groin?
 It doesn't know about competition rules.
-It has only one rule: fire when the trigger is pulled, regardless of where it is pointed.
+It has only one rule: fire when the trigger is pulled, regardless.

 Are they better than nothing?
-After all, a handgun can't actually be carried around in the hand all the time.
+After all, a handgun can't actually be carried around in the hand all the time?
 But you know what would be better, than 'better than nothing'?
-No striker pistols without external manual safeties when used with holsters.
+No striker pistols without external manual safeties being used with holsters.
 And no holster makers building for pistols without them, until they're all 'made right'.